apify/apify-docs/content/academy/become_an_apify_expert/solutions/using_storage_creating_tasks.md

 ## [](#quiz-answers) Quiz answers 📝

-- What is the relationship between actors and tasks?
+**Q: What is the relationship between actors and tasks?**

-Tasks are pre-configured runs of actors.
+_A:_ Tasks are pre-configured runs of actors.
 The configurations of an actor can be saved as a task so that it doesn't have to be manually configured every single time.

-- What are the differences between default (unnamed) and named storage?
-Which one would you use for everyday usage?
+**Q: What are the differences between default (unnamed) and named storage?
+Which one would you use for everyday usage?**

-Unnamed storage is persisted for only 7 days, while named storage is persisted indefinitely.
+_A:_ Unnamed storage is persisted for only 7 days, while named storage is persisted indefinitely.
 For everyday usage, it is best to use default unnamed storages unless the data should explicitly be persisted for more than 7 days.

 > With named storages, it's easier to verify that you're using the correct store, as they can be referred to by name rather than by an ID.

-- What is data retention, and how does it work for all types of storages (default and named)?
+**Q: What is data retention, and how does it work for all types of storages (default and named)?**

 Default/unnamed storages expire after 7 days unless otherwise specified.
 Named storages are retained indefinitely.

 ## [](#wrap-up) Wrap up